 Eating Disorders Unit

-Two beds for eating disorders are provided at the Monash Medical Centre (and an associated regional Outpatient Eating Disorders Clinic at Clayton).
-The Eating Disorders Unit offers specialised assessment and treatment of adult women with eating disorders.
+Four beds for eating disorders are provided at the Dandenong Hospital (and an associated regional Outpatient Eating Disorders Clinic at Monash Medical Centre at Clayton).
+The Eating Disorders Unit offers specialised assessment and treatment of adults with eating disorders.
 A multidisciplinary team is involved in the provision of individual, family and group therapy.